 Tiger Woods almost taken out by Masters security guard, recovers to make birdie

-It was a bizarre moment for Tiger Woods
+It could have been a major bogey for Tiger Woods

-in Augusta, Georgia on Friday, when a security guard slipped and rolled up on his ankle, nearly taking the golf superstar out of the 2019 Masters tournament.
+in Augusta, Georgia on Friday, when an over-enthusiastic security guard slipped and rolled up on his ankle, nearly taking the golf superstar out of the 2019 Masters tournament.

 Tiger had just hit a beautiful second shot from the rough, angling it through the trees and onto the 14th green, as a crowd of spectators surrounded him.
 After the shot, security tried to create a barrier between Tiger and the lively crowd, but wet conditions impacted one of the guard’s footing.